 IFF will provide free technical assistance to support agencies applying to the State of Illinois’ Early Childhood Construction Grant (ECCG).
-While the State has not yet released information on the 2021 grant opportunity, we plan to assist agencies based on what we know from prior iterations of the Illinois ECCG so that providers are better prepared to apply when it does becomes available.
+While the State has not yet released information on the 2021 grant opportunity, we plan to assist agencies based on what we know from prior iterations of the Illinois ECCG so that providers are better prepared to apply when it does become available.
 Technical assistance may include: conducting site visits, developing a strong plan and proposal, ensuring all necessary documentation is prepared, providing architectural and/or design support, developing a budget, creating a floorplan, providing assistance in proving ownership, and more.

 To learn more, please read our Frequently Asked Questions (FAQs): Illinois Early Childhood Construction Grant Program & IFF Technical Assistance.